 What Causes Pinholes in Pottery Glaze and How To Prevent Them

 Pinholes are one of the most common imperfections that occur during or after glazing pottery.
-Although you may prefer to have a few pinholes for beauty and stylistic reasons, you will also want to minimize them for safety and hygiene.
+Although you may prefer a few pinholes for aesthetic and stylistic reasons, you will also want to minimize them for safety and hygiene.
 In order to do so, you need to understand what causes pinholes in pottery and how you can prevent them.

 The main cause of pinholes in pottery is air bubbles created by gases in the Glaze or Clay body.
 You can minimize them by using finer particles, adding more flux, applying a second, thinner glaze layer, and using a well-ventilated kiln.